 The Digital MPRE

-- November 2019: Up to 5000 test-takers will be selected at random to take the computer-based MPRE at a Pearson VUE testing center.
-All other examinees will take the paper-based exam at an LSAC testing center.
+As of March 2020, the MPRE is a digital exam administered at Pearson VUE testing centers.
+Until March 2020, some test-takers will be selected at random to take the computer-based exam at Pearson VUE testing centers, and all other examinees will take the paper-based exam at an LSAC testing center.

 How to study for the MPRE